DataDog/storedog/services/puppeteer/README.md

 # Puppeteer Continuous Traffic Generator

-A modular Puppeteer script for generating **continuous realistic traffic** to the Storedog application for RUM SDK testing and performance monitoring.
+A modular Puppeteer script for generating continuous realistic traffic to the Storedog application for RUM SDK testing and performance monitoring.

-## 📁 Project Structure
+## Project Structure

 The script uses a modular architecture for maintainability and extensibility: